 - Property/Trail Owner: When an accident occurs due to a poorly maintained or constructed trail, the owner shares liability for the accident and injuries.

-- Vehicle Maintenance Contractor: if improper or inadequate vehicle maintenance or repair causes a crash, the service contractor shares liability.
+- Vehicle Maintenance Contractor: When an accident involving improper or inadequate vehicle maintenance or repair causes a crash, the service contractor shares liability.

 - Supervising Adults: Young drivers require adult supervision.
 When an adult doesn't meet this duty, they share responsibility for the child's actions.

-Negligent Parties Don’t Want to Pay Your Claim
+Negligent Parties and the Insurance Company Want to Avoid Paying Your Claim

 When one person injures another, they rarely accept responsibility, at least not voluntarily.